CHoudrouge4/SNNAHDD/README.md

 **SIFT DATA**

 The following graphs show the construction time for the three trees (algorithm);
-the k-d tree in red, randomized k-d tree forest in blue, and the k-means Priority tree in green.
+the k-d tree in red, randomized k-d tree forest(10 trees) in blue, and the k-means Priority tree(k = 4, maximum number of iteration = 30) in green.
 ![](./imges/sift_construction_time.png)